Enricograndi/DigithaiNotes/README.md

 7. User-specific data: Each user should only be able to see and modify their own notes.ok
 8. Filtering: Users should be able to filter notes by title using a search bar.ok
 9. Testing: Write unit tests for at least two of the core application features, such as note creation or editing.
 The tests should cover both positive and negative scenarios and demonstrate the correct functioning of the application. ok
-10. Provide a readme to explain how to start the application
+10. Provide a readme to explain how to start the application. ok
-11. Deliver on a public GitHub repository within 5 days, extra points for the delivery on a Docker container.
+11. Deliver on a public GitHub repository within 5 days, extra points for the delivery on a Docker container. ok

 ## Technologies Used: